A design system is a complete set of standards intended to manage design at scale using reusable components and patterns.

-The idea was to build a UI library for designers to reference to create efficiencies and consistency across the .com platform.
+The idea was to build a Design System for designers to reference to create efficiencies and consistency across the .com platform.
 The goal is to help improve the customer experience by creating a consistent mental model of patterns during the exploration and purchasing experience.

 During the creation of this project I played many roles.
-First, my role was advocating and creating understanding to the importance of a UI library to the business.
-Next, I become the lead designer.
-And now I manage the UI library.
+First, my role was advocating, creating and promoting the importance of a Design System to the business.
+Next, I became the lead designer.
+And now I manage the Design System.
 During all phases I’ve cross collaborated with global teams, stakeholders and with developers to build and support the components created in the library.

-Designers and developers were working from scratch each time a component was built.
-The user interface was lacking consistency for the user and efficiency for the design and developer team.
+Designers and developers were working from scratch each time a component or page was built.
+The user interface and user experience was lacking consistency for the user and efficiency for the design and developer team.

-Create a UI library as a source of truth and create components that can be arranged in many different ways in order to achieve multiple types of layouts, utilizing the same actionable items that react the same across the platform.
+Create a Design System to help create efficient builds for the whole team.
+Design Systems are a references for technically feasible components and patterns that are consistent with the global experience, that can be arranged in many different ways in order to achieve multiple types of layouts.
 The idea is this will help create a seamless experience for the user, and help build efficiencies for the business.
-Once created, keep working on improving the experience and components.
+Once created, keep working on improving the experience and components with design iterations based off data.

 Research and Data